domi-s/oxrosoc/README.md

-# University of Oxford Romanian Society Website
+# Oxford Romanian Society Website

-This repository hosts the official website for the University of Oxford Romanian Society (OxRoSoc).
+This repository hosts the official website for the Oxford Romanian Society (OxRoSoc).
 The website is designed to provide information about the society, promote its events, and serve as a hub for the Romanian community at Oxford.
 It can also be used as a template for other student societies or organizations looking for a simple, customizable website solution.

 ## Features